 - Career Service – We asked the institutes, current students and alumni about the availability and functioning of a career service cell and how active such a service was for the students.
 We also considered what percentage of students were actually placed through the institute’s career service cell, how long it look for such placements and what the average starting salaries were.

 - Exchange Programs – Institutes were asked to report the percentage of students that opted for exchange programs.
 We also considered the exchange students present on the institute’s campus.

 - Student Satisfaction – Current students and alumni were asked to rate their institutes on various factors including career services, attitude of staff and professors, location, and course content.

-We sent invitations to 1900 institutes.
-Institutes were provided a password using which they could send us their completed survey online.
+Institutes were provided a link using which they could send us their completed survey online.
 They were asked to answer questions relating to full time faculty, career service, student and program information and all the factors listed above.